LudovicaM/Optimization_extended_VCSBPSI/README.md

 6 - heuristic SS BFD: heuristic algorithm which benchmarks the 2 stage stochastic solution approach

-The Excel file **"Results"** contains all the results from the test carried out for the master thesis, reporting on the different sheets the outcomes of different parameters combination.
+The Excel file **"FINAL_RESULTS"** contains all the results from the test carried out for the master thesis, reporting on the different sheets the outcomes of different parameters combination.
 In the summary sheets there are some tables that compares the results.